 Interest rate not only varies from one bank to another but also from one credit card to another, even though the card is issued by the same bank.

 ICICI Bank levies interest charges when the total amount due on a credit card is not paid on or before the payment due date.
-In such cases, interest will be charged on the total due amount from the transaction date and also and on all new transactions till the time the previous outstanding is cleared in full.
+In such cases, interest will be charged on the total due amount from the transaction date and also on all new transactions till the time the previous outstanding is cleared in full.

 Interest is also levied when you withdraw cash using your ICICI credit card.
 For cash withdrawals or cash advances, interest will be charged from the date of withdrawal till the amount is paid back in full.
 Even when you repay the cash advance on or before the due date, the interest charge is applicable.

-ICICI bank charges interest at the monthly percentage rate on all the applicable transactions from the date of transaction till the amount is cleared in full.
+ICICI bank charges interest at the monthly percentage rate on all the applicable transactions from the date of the transaction till the amount is cleared in full.
 Interest charges will be debited to the cardholder’s account on a monthly basis till the time they are cleared in full.

-When you withdraw cash using your ICICI credit card, interest charge will be calculated using the same method.
+When you withdraw cash using your ICICI credit card, the interest charge will be calculated using the same method.

 If you choose to pay an amount less than the total outstanding on your credit card, the entire due will attract finance charges along with all the new transactions till the time the previous dues are cleared in full.